 On its website, HYT also offers bespoke watches for aficionados with a creative vision and request.
-You can read more about their customization here.

 The Kisai Radioactive LED watch is sold by Tokyoflash Japan, a company that designs creative watches made in limited numbers.
 Created by Hitoshi Yamada, this looks straight out of a sci-fi movie.

 Priced at $179 on the Tokyoflash website, this radioactive watch has danger lights flashing at the bottom of the rectangular stainless steel case.
-Telling the time is easy: one just needs to read the flashing lights from the top to bottom: the hours are on the top display, followed by five-minute groups, and the minutes at the center of the watch.
+Telling the time is easy: one just needs to read the flashing lights from the top to bottom: the hours are on the top display, followed by five-minute groups, and the minutes are at the center of the watch.
 The time is indicated with flashing lights.
 There is also a blinking light pattern every 15 minutes between 6pm and midnight, which can be turned off in the settings.